iblamedev/PASSWORD-STRENGTH-CHECKER/README.md

 ## 🚀 Usage

-### Can copy and paste in the files and run in any editor.
+### Can copy and paste the files and execute those in any editor.